Seasonal Affective Disorder in dogs

 What to do next

-Take a couple of minutes to calm down.
+Try to remain calm.
 This is important for everyone – dogs and humans alike.
-Then call your vet straight away.
-It’s essential that your canine is checked thorough by a trained professional.
+Call your vet straight away, or ask someone else to do it while you attend to your dog.
+It’s essential that your canine is checked thoroughly by a trained professional.
 The after-effects of a choking incident can sometimes be just as severe as the choking itself.

 When something gets stuck in your dog’s throat, it can cause some serious damage to the inside of their mouth or their oesophagus.
 It can also take a few days to heal, so your vet may prescribe pain relief.
-And pushing on the ribs, if performed, can cause trauma to your dog’s chest.
 Your vet might also perform some X-rays to make sure that there’s nothing left in the windpipe or digestive system.

 How to prevent your dog from choking